splus-collab/check_infoot/README.md

                                 RA,DEC.
 Format can be hour or deg, but must be specified using --deg or --hour.
 Default is hour.

-        --deg | --hour          tells the format of the input RA coordinates.
+        --cformat, -d           ['deg' | 'hour'] tells the format of the input RA coordinates.
                                 Default is hour.
 Dec is always assumed as deg.``